 Scholarships

-Students admitted to the University of Chicago Law School are automatically considered for scholarships based on their admission application file.
+Students admitted to the University of Chicago Law School are considered for scholarship funding based on the merits of their admission application file.

-Admitted students who would like their financial need considered during the scholarship review process have the option of submitting financial need information using the UChicago Need Application.
+Admitted students who would like their financial need considered along with merit during the scholarship review process will have the option of submitting financial need information using the UChicago Law Need Application.

-Admitted students will receive more information about submitting optional financial need information shortly after admission.
-The UChicago Need Application is due either by March 1st or two weeks after the date of your admission, whichever is later.
+Students will receive more information about submitting optional financial need information shortly after being admitted.
+The UChicago Law Need Application is due either by March 1st or two weeks after the date of your admission, whichever is later.
 Submissions received after the stated deadline will not be considered unless approval from the Financial Aid Office has been received.

 Our scholarships are extended as three-year awards, with the total amount extended being split over the three years you will be at the Law School.
 These individual, annual amounts are guaranteed for each year as long as you remain a full-time student eligible to continue your studies at the Law School.
 This means that your scholarship will not be impacted by any 2L or 3L summer earnings or other changes that may occur to your and/or your family's financial circumstances while you are enrolled at the Law School.
 We believe that this offers a degree of financial certainty for our students as they journey through their Law School career.